neurospin/champollion_pipeline/README_Neurospin.md

 * "path_sk_with_hull" -> contains the sub-path where to get the skeleton with hull
 * "skel_qc_path" -> the path to the QC file if it exists (the format of the QC file is given below)

-In the scriàpt, as it is done now, there are two parameters:
+In the script, as it is done now, there are two parameters:
 * first argument (/my/path/to/data/TEST_your_last_name/): folder in which the dataset lies.
 The script will take the morphologist subfolders from this path + /derivatives/morphologist-5.2 created before
 * second argument  (/my/path/to/data/TEST_your_last_name/derivatives/): folder where we put the sulcal regions.
 The script will put the sulcal regions in this path + deep_folding-2025